casangi/casagui/docs/source/design/intro.rst

            :width: 180px

 The application setting is in some respects a new setting for CASA.
-Although CASA has had applications in the past, e.g. casaviewer, casaplotms, etc., these have been purpose built applications that were implemented separately from the main CASA Python application.
-Typically these applications would leverage some portion of the C++ code that underlies the implementation of the casatools.
-This implementational separation from Python made it difficult to implement a Python scripting interface for the purpose built, stand-alone applications.
+Although CASA has had applications in the past, for example casaviewer, casaplotms, etc., these have been purpose-built applications that were implemented separately from the main CASA Python application.
+Typically, these applications leveraged some portion of the C++ code that underlies the implementation of the casatools.
+This implementational separation from Python made it difficult to implement a Python scripting interface for the purpose-built, stand-alone applications.

 The casagui system takes a different approach.
-The casagui Python package is leveraged, along with an application framework, to create a platform for hosting all of the visualization applications created as part of the casagui system.
+The casagui Python package and its application framework, Electron, are leveraged to create a platform for hosting all of the visualization applications in the casagui system.
 All of these applications will be hosted by a single, running instance of the application framework.
 This is possible because the framework is built on Chromium, the same application framework that underlies the Google Chrome browser.
-This application framework is called Electron.

 In the application setting, we have much more flexibility and control than in any of the other settings.
 Here we leverage the Jupyter Protocol and the IPython kernel that goes along with it.
-The **same** casagui python package used in the other settings is imported into the IPython kernel and generates the visualization elements that go into producing standalone applications like plotms.
-These applications are too complex to be implemented using currently available python frameworks, but by using Electron and the tools that are available in TypeScript/JavaScript the same plots that are available to users in the other settings can be incorporated into much more capable and wide ranging applications in this setting.
-A plot that is generated in the headless setting for saving to a raster file will be identical to the same plot displayed in our Electron application, and they will use the same Python implementation to do it.
+The **same** casagui python package used in the other settings is imported into the IPython kernel and generates the visualization elements that go into producing standalone applications.
+These applications are too complex to be implemented using currently available python frameworks.
+By using Electron and the tools that are available in TypeScript/JavaScript, the same plots that are available to users in the other settings can be incorporated into much more capable and wide ranging applications in this setting.
+A plot that is generated in the headless setting for saving to a raster file will be identical to the plot displayed in our Electron application, since they use the same casagui Python implementation.

 Notebook
 ^^^^^^^^^^^^^^^^^^^^^^^^^